 Special attention must be paid when trade secrets are shared outside the company, with business partners and others in the supply chain (including customers and vendors).
 In the event of enforcement, businesses will need to be able to answer what was shared with others and when it was shared, an exercise that, for most businesses, will require a lengthy and expensive investigation, as this information is rarely tracked in a systematized and comprehensive way and few tools are readily available to help businesses in this effort.

-Our “Best Practices” Approach Our litigation experience in helping companies enforce their trade secrets, as well as our work on several national “best practices” efforts related to trade secret protection, gives our firm the knowledge necessary to assess the effectiveness of a company’s trade secret protection measures and the knowledge and tools required to assist companies in improving and enhancing these measures, especially around trade secret identification and categorization and developing and implementing the systems and processes necessary to track and document trade secret sharing.
+Our “Best Practices” Approach Our litigation experience in helping companies enforce their trade secrets, as well as our work on several national “best practices” efforts related to trade secret protection, gives our firm the knowledge necessary to assess the effectiveness of a company’s trade secret protection measures and the knowledge and tools required to assist companies in improving and enhancing these measures, especially around trade secret identification and categorization and, where appropriate, developing and implementing the systems and processes necessary to track and document trade secret sharing, among other things.

 Improvements in all of these areas will both reduce the risk of loss, as well as the cost of investigation and enforcement should loss occur.